jkeohan/bonus_lectures/AWS/react-deployment-to-s3/aws-react-deployment.md

 <img src="https://i.imgur.com/IIg6Ce5.png" >

 We have the option to assign tags to this user but we will not do so at this time so click **Next**.
+Tags are a great way to group resources that have some relationship, such as those used to support a specific app or department.

 ### Notify User

 On the review page we can see that the user has been assigned an **Access key id** and **Secret access key**, both of which are required to connect to AWS via the terminal.
 We will revisit setting up the keys at a later time.

+**Send Email**

 Now click **Send email** and email your self the confirmation email.
 This isn't required but you will be creating an admin user accounts for the instructional team as well so it's good practice for now.